-- 1. Press the F4 button twice (toggle F4 on then off) to start the PFA sequence on the engine.
-You'll hear "Now arriving..." for passenger sound sets and cab chatter for freight sound sets.
-The bell will then begin ringing. - 2.
+- Press the F4 button twice (toggle F4 on then off) to start the PFA sequence on the engine.
+You'll hear "Now arriving..." for passenger sound sets and cab chatter for freight sound sets. - 2.
 Slowly reduce the throttle until the train stops at the desired location and speed reaches zero.
-Press the F4 button twice (toggle F4 on then off) again and the bell will stop ringing.
+Press the F4 button twice (toggle F4 on then off).
 You will hear the engine sounds switch from the cab to the station or yard with all the ambient sounds you'd hear in the real thing. - 3.
 Press the F4 button twice (toggle F4 on then off) again to advance the sequence.
-You'll hear "Now boarding..." for passenger sound sets and freight yard sounds for freight sound sets. - 4.
+You will hear "Now boarding..." for passenger sound sets and freight yard sounds for freight sound sets. - 4.
 Press the F4 button twice (toggle F4 on then off) again to advance the sequence.
-You'll hear "Now departing..." for passenger sound sets and more freight yard sounds for freight sound sets. - 5.
-Press the F4 button twice (toggle F4 on then off) the last time to advance the sequence.
+You will hear "Now departing..." for passenger sound sets and more freight yard sounds for freight sound sets.

+5. Press the F4 button twice (toggle F4 on then off) the last time to advance the sequence.
 You'll hear "All aboard..." for passenger sound sets and more freight yard sounds for freight sound sets.
 The engine sounds will switch over to the cab again.
-When the bell begins to ring, advance the throttle to move the engine out of the station or yard.
-The bell will shut off automatically.
+After hearing two whistle toots, advance the throttle to move the engine out of the station or yard.